 Information for overseas dentists

 Temporary registration allows dentists who are not eligible for full registration to practise dentistry in the UK in supervised posts for training, teaching, or research purposes only for a limited period.
-Temporary registration will not allow dentists to work in general or private practice, or in community dental services.
+Temporary registration allows dentists to work in hospital and university positions, not primary care.

 Non-European Economic Area nationals